What is a Short Term Loan?

-- Higher Annual Percentage Rate (APR) – These kinds of loans carry a higher interest rate.
+Higher Annual Percentage Rate (APR) – These kinds of loans carry a higher interest rate.

-- Unsecured – These loans are mostly unsecured in nature.
+> - Unsecured – These loans are mostly unsecured in nature.
 Considering that the borrowing amount, as well as the repayment period, is less, the necessity to have collateral also decreases.

-- Repayment – Both the principal as well as the interest need to be repaid in full within the term of the loan.
-Short term loans usually have a weekly repayment schedule.
+> - Repayment – Both the principal as well as the interest need to be repaid in full within the term of the loan.
+These loans usually have a weekly repayment schedule.

+>

-Top 6 Types of Short Term Loans (with examples)
+> Top 6 Types of Short Term Loans (with examples)